ari-apc-lab/croupier/README.md

 ## Install and Usage

-As Cloudify plugin, Croupier needs to operate under a Cloudify Manager instance.
+As a Cloudify plugin, Croupier needs to operate under a Cloudify Manager instance.
 Check [Cloudify Docs](http://docs.getcloudify.org/4.5.5/intro/what-is-cloudify)
 for general information about how to install and use Cloudify.
 To easily install the manager, check the